-Import issues.
-As you know, the House passed "local с. content" legislation at the end of the last Congress.
+C. Import issues.
+As you know, the House passed "local content" legislation at the end of the last Congress.
 That is a drastic proposal and likely to be counterproductive in the long run if our goal is to increase access to markets and to gain maximum benefit from the mutual advantages of international trade.
-There may be other areas, however, where we might make adjustments: in considering extension of the Generalized System of Preferences, there may be an interest on the part of some members of the Finance Committee to seek some reciprocal benefits from the major GSP beneficiaries.
-There appears to be substantial support for the trade provisions of the President's Carribean Basin Initiative, however, as those countries offer U.S. exporters a potentially strong market.
-It may be difficult to renew the President's general authority to negotiate tariff reductions on a limited basis.
-It is a good sign that the Japanese have agreed to continue voluntarily to restrain their automobile imports to this market for a third year until the domestic industry has had an adequate time to get back on its feet.
+There may be other areas, however, where we might make adjustments:

+(1) For example, with regard to extension of the Generalized System of Preferences, we will consider requiring specific reciprocal benefits from the major GSP beneficiaries.
+(2) we will seek to move soon the trade provisions of the President's Carribean Basin Initiative, as those countries offer U.S. exporters a potentially strong market.
+(3) job training programs which assist our firms and workers to be more competitive with imports will have strong support in the Congress.
+The President has proposed \$270 million for job training, and the Finance Committee will take a look also at trade adjustment assistance programs that are due to expire in September.

+It is a good sign that the Japanese have agreed to continue voluntarily to restrain their automobile imports to this market for a third year, until the domestic industry has had an adequate time to get back on its feet.
+The President's recent decision to provide temporary import relief to Harley-Davison from imported motorcycles is also a clear sign that he will take steps to help firms and workers adjust to imports.